-- Am I ready to speak my truth (with clarity and strength--not motivated by a desire to get anyone to 'get' anything [sensitivity pattern])? - Am I motivated by a desire to honor and celebrate difference (and not by a desire to over-emphasize oneness at the expense of our differences [oneness pattern])? - Am I experiencing both compassion because of our common humanity and strength (rather than anger and evaluation [strength pattern])?
+- Am I ready to speak my truth (with clarity and strength--not motivated by a desire to get anyone to 'get' anything [sensitivity])? - Am I motivated by a desire to honor and celebrate difference (and not by a desire to over-emphasize oneness at the expense of our differences [oneness]? - Am I experiencing both compassion because of our common humanity and strength (rather than anger and evaluation [strength])?

 If I don't experience these things, I am invited do my own internal "inquiry" before attempting to communicate with the other person.
-The Power of Difference www.thesum.org.
+The Power of Difference Assessment (PDA) can offer a map of my unconscious patterns.
+A free sample is available by taking the RPQ (Race Pattern Quiz) on The Sum's homepage at www.thesum.org.
 Our more in-depth "belt" or level training can support you in this inquiry.
 The more I'm able to integrate and leverage the assets of these three patterns as needed, the more we find that people report greater: